Now is the time to fundamentally change the way the oil and gas industry operates

 There has been a lot of talk for a long time around digital and how important it is for the industry, but does it truly have a shared objective?
 There is no shortage of effort, but are those in the industry pulling in different directions?
 And how can they make a pivotal change in their business instead of wasting time caught up in the latest technology buzzword, only to later establish it means something simple and obvious?

-Digital has become lost in so many iterations of what it is for individual organizations, but as an industry, it just means doing things better without as much human intervention.
+Digital has become lost in so many iterations of what it is for individual organisations, but as an industry, it just means doing things better without as much human intervention.

 Developing the right solutions requires iteration and minimum viable product philosophy, where the solution has enough features to be successfully deployed while further enhancements are made and should be adopted.